Surm4/Todo-App---frontend/README.md

 ## Usage

-You can mark todo as completed or incompleted by clicking on it if the todo is in completed status you can remove it by clicking trash icon.
+You can mark todo as completed or uncompleted by clicking on it if the todo is in completed status you can remove it by clicking trash icon.
 If the amount of items in todo list is less than 10 you can add new todo otherwise button and input which dispatch add_todo action are disabled.
 When you run the app it should look like this
 ![websiteimage](https://i.imgur.com/zhKQYF3.png)